-Valencia’s Peace and Justice Initiative, in partnership with Student Development, is proud to announce a Conversation on Peace, January 28-31, 2013.
+Valencia’s Peace and Justice Institute, in partnership with Student Development, is proud to announce a Conversation on Peace, January 28-31, 2013.
 The week’s events will include workshops, national and international guest speakers on multiple campuses, screenings of the film Project Happiness, in partnership with the Global Peace Film Festival, reading circles, festivities, and more.

 Featured Book: The Peace Book